Vicente Ferreira da Silva

 Vicente Ferreira da Silva (10 January 1916 – 19 July 1963) was a Brazilian logician, mathematician, and philosopher.
-He was one of first men in Brazil history to write and have published academic books on Logic and Phenomenology.
+He was among the first in Brazil to write and publish academic books on Logic and Phenomenology, with a special interest in Heidegger.

 Biography

 Ferreira was an assistant to Willard Van Orman Quine.
 Ferreira sought to develop a systematic foundational philosophy based on Heidegger's work and Schelling's philosophy of mythology.
 Vicente founded a form of neopaganism.

 During his life, Vicente kept in touch and influenced thinkers like João Guimarães Rosa, Agostinho da Silva, Oswald de Andrade, Julian Marias, Miguel Reale, Saint-John Perse and Vilém Flusser, who said that Vicente was the only and greatest philosopher in the history of Brazil.

 He died in 1963 in a car accident.